 Nick Turse is the author of The Complex, the managing editor for TomDispatch.com, and a fellow at the Nation Institute.
 His work has appeared in the Los Angeles Times, the San Francisco Chronicle, and The Nation, among other publications.
 Turse’s investigations of American war crimes in Vietnam have gained him a Ridenhour Prize for Reportorial Distinction, a Guggenheim Fellowship, and a fellowship at Harvard University’s Radcliffe Institute for Advanced Study.
 He lives near New York City.

 Noam Chomsky is the author of numerous bestselling political works, including Hegemony or Survival and Failed States.
-A professor of linguistics and philosophy at MIT, he is widely credited with having revolutionized modern linguistics.
-He lives outside Boston, Massachusetts.
+A laureate professor at the University of Arizona and professor emeritus of linguistics and philosophy at MIT, he is widely credited with having revolutionized modern linguistics.
+He lives in Tuscon, Arizona.

 A professor of political science at the University of California-San Diego, Peter Irons is the author of numerous books, including A People’s History of the Supreme Court, and the editor and narrator of May It Please the Court.
 His writings have earned him an unprecedented five Silver Gavel awards from the American Bar Association.
 He lives in Greenville, California.